Hiran03/hangman/README.md

 # README

-To tackle the Hangman word prediction task, a **Transformer Encoder-Decoder** setup was deployed.
+To tackle the Hangman word prediction task, a **Transformer Model** setup was deployed and trained from scratch

 ##  Dataset